braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/loyalty/punchh.md

 Use cases for Braze messaging triggered by Punchh events being sent to Braze, such as reward events or guest events, can be created as [action-based campaigns]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/delivery_types/triggered_delivery#action-based-delivery) or Canvases triggered by the relevant Punchh event.

 Adding a trigger will pull up the list of events created in Braze.
-Choose the event that should trigger your Campaign or Canvas to be sent to the user who logged the event.
+Choose the event that should trigger your campaign or Canvas to be sent to the user who logged the event.

 ![][12]